Food, Beverage & Other Container Recycling

 DO NOT RECYCLE: Products that once contained hazardous materials such as paints, paint thinner,

 automotive fluids, or aerosol cans.
 Bottle caps are too small to make it to a magnet and will end up as

 a residual and should be placed in the garbage.
 Food-soiled aluminum trays, foil, and tins should also

 RECYCLE: Milk cartons, juice boxes, soup, broth and wine cartons, etc. Leave lids on the containers.

-DO NOT RECYCLE: Foil juice pouches or plastic lined coffee cups.
+DO NOT RECYCLE: Foil juice pouches, plastic lined coffee cups or paper ice cream tubs.
 Please remove plastic bags from inside wine cartons and place them in the garbage.

 RECYCLE: Pasta sauce, pickle, salsa, and mason jars; beer, wine, salad dressing, vegeteable and/or olive oil bottles, etc. Metal lids to glass jars under 3 inches in diameter will not make it to a magnet to be properly sorted.
 Metal lids smaller than 3 inches in diameter have a better chance of making it to the magnet if they are left on the glass container.

 DO NOT RECYCLE: Glass that does not contain a product when purchased that may

 contain strengthening additives or chemicals.
 If you cannot donate these items, place them in the garbage.

 - Whole or broken drinking glasses, plates, bowls, etc.